RTEdbg/RTEdbg/README.md

 &Rightarrow; &nbsp; View the **[RTEdbg Presentation](https://github.com/RTEdbg/RTEdbg/releases/download/Documentation/RTEdbg.Presentation.pdf)** to learn about the key benefits and to see the basic features.<br>

 ### **NewsFlash:** New release containing
-* New RTEgdbData data transfer utility
+* Added RTEcomLib repository - functions for log data transfer to host via serial channel.
-* Generic CPU drivers added to allow use on almost any 32-bit device
+* Added RTEcomLib_NUCLEO_C071RB_Demo repository - demo code for the RTEcomLib library.
-* Library and ARM Cortex M CPU driver improvements, etc.
+* Fixed a bug in the STM32 TIM2 timestamp driver.

  View all **[News](https://github.com/RTEdbg/RTEdbg/blob/master/docs/NEWS.md)**.